IridiumOxide/ThermoPhil/README.md

 Paths are windows-style and reference otvdm.exe (https://github.com/otya128/winevdm) which was used to run the 16bit application on windows 10.

-The code is dirty and will likely never be updated.
+The code has several TODOs but will likely never be updated.